anonwins/monero-block-scanner-php/README.md

 3. **Ownership Check:** The recovered spend key is fed to your callback (array search, bloom filter + fallback, DB, etc).
 4. **Amount Decryption:** If you own the output, RingCT amount decryption yields the true XMR received.

-**Safety: Callback Reliability and Output Amount Limit**
+## Safety: Callback Reliability and Output Amount Limit

 It is critical that your ownership-check callback (`fn($public_spend_key): bool`) is accurate and only returns `true` for keys you truly own.
-If it returns `true` for keys you don't own (e.g., due to a bloom filter false positive or overly broad logic), your scan results may include bogus transactions—typically with enormous or empty "amounts" and invalid destinations.
+If it returns `true` for keys you don't own (e.g., due to a bloom filter false positive or overly broad logic), your scan results may include bogus transactions—typically with enormous amounts and invalid destinations.

-To reduce the risk from such callback mistakes, the library enforces a configurable maximum output amount (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR).
+**To reduce the risk** from such callback mistakes, the library enforces a configurable maximum output amount (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR).
 Outputs with an amount above this are automatically excluded from results as a final safeguard.
 However, **do not rely on this limit as your main defense**: always ensure your callback logic is accurate and confirm any matches via reliable methods (array/DB).

-The **safe amount** is extremely useful, since false outputs amounts are typically above 100_000 XMR.
+> The **safe amount** is extremely useful, since false outputs amounts are typically above 100_000 XMR.

 > Even with this output amount filter, you should assume any surprising result is due to an overly-permissive callback, and review your matching process accordingly.